Exxon working to remove damaged part of Arkansas oil pipeline

 She said the length of the portion being removed from the Pegasus pipeline that ruptured two weeks ago would be determined once excavation to reach it had finished.
 Exxon said that portion would be sent to an independent, third-party laboratory for metallurgy testing.

-However, Arkansas Attorney General Dustin McDaniel, who launched an investigation into the 5,000-barrel oil spill, said earlier this week that the rupture was more than 22 feet (6.7 meters) long and two inches (5 cm) wide.
+However, Arkansas Attorney General Dustin McDaniel, who launched an investigation into the 5,000-barrel oil spill, said earlier this week that the rupture was more than 22 feet long and two inches wide.

 McDaniel said his office had retained private Washington D.C. disaster-response firm Witt O‘Brien’s to analyze independently Exxon’s cleanup process.